Crackers0106/MojangFix-StationAPI/README.md

   - This edition of MojangFix lets you change it yourself as well in the config settings
 </details>

-## Installation using Prism Launcher
+## Installation using Prism Launcher/MultiMC

 1. Download an instance of Babric for Prism Launcher: https://github.com/babric/prism-instance
 2. Install Java 17, set the instance to use it, and disable compatibility checks on the instance: https://adoptium.net/temurin/releases/